tongda/CarND-Traffic-Sign-Classifier-Project/writeup.md

 1. If the model is under fitting, which means the training accuracy is low, then enlarge the capability of the model, by adding more convolution layers, adding more neurons in some layers, reducing pooling layers, or using more complicated model, such as inception.
 2. If the model is over fitting, which means the gap between training accuracy and validation accuracy is high, then adding more regularization, by adding more dropout layers, or lower the dropout keeping probability.
 3. Another thing worth to be aware of is the weight initialization.
 Since we use batch normalization, so we just use truncated normal initialization instead Xavier initialization.
-I set the mean to 0.01 instead of 0 to avoid dead neuron, because I use RELU as activation function.
-Actually, I tried ELU to replace RELU, but it did not prove to be helpful.
+I choose to use ELU as activation function instead of RELU, which can back propagate even when the output of a neuron is negative.
+So I set the mean of weight initialization as 0.

 * Which parameters were tuned?
 How were they adjusted and why?

 To be honest, I did not tune hyperparameters very carefully.
 What I have done is just as follows:

 1. Try some different learning rate (0.01, 0.001, 0.0001).
-2. Try some different dropout keep probability (0.5, 0.6.
+2. Try some different dropout keep probability (0.4, 0.5, 0.6.
 0,7, 0.8).
+The final keep probability is 0.4.
 3. Try some different number of epochs (10, 50, 100, 200).

 I know I should try different combination of these parameters, but the time is limited, so I just choose a looks-better set of parameters.